oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 not contain information that directly or indirectly identifies the user.
 For example, when a tax ID is contained in the disclosed claims, the Issuer and Verifier can easily link the user's transactions.
-However, when the user only discloses a birthdate to one Verifier and a postal code to another Verifier, the two Verifiers should not be able to tell that they were talking to the same user.
+However, when the user only discloses a birthdate to one Verifier and a postal code to another Verifier, the two Verifiers should not be able to determine that they were interacting with the same user.

 Issuer/Verifier unlinkability with a colluding or compromised Verifier cannot be achieved in salted-hash based approaches to credentials, such as SD-JWT, as the